 You can also initialize the client directly with a Python dictionary:

-from data_bridges_knots import DataBridgesShapes
+from data_bridges_knots import DataBridgesKnots

 config = {

-'KEY': 'your-api-key',
+'WFP_API_CLIENT_ID': 'your-api-key',

-'SECRET': 'your-api-secret',
+'WFP_API_CLIENT_SECRET': 'your-api-secret',

 }

-client = DataBridgesShapes(config)
+client = DataBridgesKnots(config)

 Option 3: Environment Variables (Recommended for CI/CD and Containers)

-Set the following environment variables and use the config_from_env()
+Set the following environment variables and use the config_from_env() helper:

-export DATABRIDGES_KEY="your-api-key"
+export WFP_API_CLIENT_ID="your-api-key"

-export DATABRIDGES_SECRET="your-api-secret"
+export WFP_API_CLIENT_SECRET="your-api-secret"

 Then in your Python code:

-from data_bridges_knots.client import config_from_env, DataBridgesShapes
+from data_bridges_knots.client import config_from_env, DataBridgesKnots

 config = config_from_env()